 If you’re considering divorce in the state of Florida, it’s important to understand the divorce process and what divorce grounds are required.
 In Florida law, divorce is classified as a no-fault divorce, meaning fault-finding is not required.

 When filing for divorce, you must only state that your marriage is irretrievably broken.
 However, there are still some requirements that must be met in order to file for divorce.

-This option involves less paperwork, court appearances, and negotiation time.
+This option involves less paperwork, court appearances, negotiation time and may be less expensive.
 To be eligible for a simple divorce, the following conditions must be met:

-- No children under 18 (biological or adopted),
+- No minor children under 18 (biological or adopted) or dependent children

 - One spouse has lived in Florida for 6 months